What is chromosomal disorder?

 Chromosome disorder: An abnormal condition due to something unusual in an individual’s chromosomes.
 For example, Down syndrome is a chromosome disorder caused by the presence of an extra copy of chromosome 21, and Turner syndrome is most often due to the presence of only a single sex chromosome: one X chromosome.

-Can chromosomal disorders be cured?
+Can chromosomal abnormalities be prevented?

 What are the signs and symptoms of chromosomal abnormalities?